BSEB Class 10 Result: Bihar Board matriculation result to be out soon; check details here

-BSEB Class 10 Result: Bihar board matriculation result to be out soon; check details here
+BSEB Class 10 Result: Bihar board matriculation result to be announced today; check details here

 The Class 10 examination was conducted in Bihar from 17 to 24 February this year across various centres

-The Bihar School Examination Board (BSEB) will declare the Class 10 or matriculation anytime soon.
+The Bihar School Examination Board (BSEB) will declare the Class 10 or matriculation today, 31 March, 2022, at 1pm.
 Those who appeared for the exam can check their results by visiting the official website of the Board at biharboardonline.bihar.gov.in.

 The Bihar Class 10 result will also be available on other websites like onlinebseb.in and biharboardonline.com.
 To qualify in the exam, students will have to secure a minimum of 30 per cent marks in all individual subjects.
 Those who are unable to secure the minimum passing marks (in one or two subjects) can appear for a compartmental exam, the date of which will be decided later.